 Any investment in FTTN would be largely wasted when the inevitable upgrade to FTTP is required

 FTTN isn’t really a pathway to later upgrades to FTTP.
 Most of the systems deployed for FTTN will not be reused, and so would be wasted.
-FTTP doesn’t need street cabinets, because the GPON nodes are small enough to fit in pits and don’t require electrical power.
+FTTP uses about 1/3 the number of street cabinets as FTTN, and those cabinets are about 1/4 the size of FTTN cabinets (Think esky versus refrigerator).
+FTTP nodes also don’t require electrical power, unlike FTTN cabinets.
 All of the DSL systems that go along with FTTN are also wasted.

 All of the considerable labour costs of rolling out FTTN, such as fibre installation, cabinet installation, electrical labour, fibre splicing, copper upgrades etc are all wasted when moving to FTTP.
 Worse, it will cost more money to remove the redundant FTTN architecture and electrical systems when FTTP is rolled out.

 The only portion of an FTTN network that could potentially be reused would be sections of the fibre run to the nodes.
 But even this would have to be cut, added to, re-spliced and extensively modified to upgrade to an FTTP system.